Catalin-Ioan-Sapariuc/ML-Course-Own-Solutions/README.md

 or absence of key words found in the spam vocabulary.
 Then , an SVM classifier is trained on these x - features, and tested on test emails.
 A test accuracy of 98.5% has been obtained.

+The driver file driver-ex6.doc will explain the steps performed.